Department Purchasing Information

 A fee cannot be paid to any current employee, permanent, part-time, full-time or temporary.
 Payroll and other taxes must be withheld from any payments made to any employee.
 A bonus or monetary award to an employee must be approved by the campus Personnel Office.

-To expedite payment if possible, have the recipient complete UAA Substitute W-9 needed to certify their tax identification and submit it with the honorarium form and a thank you letter or memo to Procurement Services.
+To expedite payment have the recipient complete a W-9 to certify their tax identification and submit it with the honorarium form and a thank you letter or memo to Procurement & Contract Services.

 Non-personal services are labor, time, or effort by a contractor, which does not result in the delivery of commodities or equipment.
 Examples might include travel agents, photographer, janitorial and repair people.